ViennaTools/ViennaLS/README.md

 This will install the necessary headers and CMake files to the specified path.
 If DCMAKE_INSTALL_PREFIX is not specified, it will be installed to the standard path for your system, usually /usr/local/ .

-## Using ViennaLS in your project

-Have a look at the [example repo](https://github.com/ViennaTools/viennals-example) for creating a project with ViennaLS as a dependency.

 ## Using the viennaLS python module

 The Releases only contain the compiled library for the most common Python version per platform:
 * Windows: Python 3.8
 * Linux: Python 3.6

-For all other Python versions, the library has to be compiled by hand.
+For all other Python versions, you have to build the library yourself (see below).

 In order to use ViennaLS in python, just download the python shared libraries from the [releases section](https://github.com/ViennaTools/ViennaLS/releases) and put it in your current folder.
 From this folder just import the 2D or the 3D version of the library: